 This document is aimed primarily at the people who need to install third-party Python modules: end-users and system administrators who just need to get some Python application running, and existing Python programmers who want to add some new goodies to their toolbox.
 You don't need to know Python to read this document; there will be some brief forays into using Python's interactive mode to explore your installation, but that's it.
-If you're looking for information on how to distribute your own Python modules so that others may use them, see the Distributing Python Modules (in Distributing Python Modules) manual.
+If you're looking for information on how to distribute your own Python modules so that others may use them, see the distutils-index manual.